maqzi/Posts-Analyser/README.md

 New Dale-Chall Score (Using)

 ## Other Measures
-Code Count
+Code Count (whether code is present)

-Latex Count
+Latex Count (whether Latex code is present)

-Punctuation Count
+Punctuation Count (how much punctuation is present)

+Cleaned Text (Usable for sentiment analysis)

 ## Resources